Dave-team/Knowledge-base/Priorities.md

 - "Hey", "How's it going", "Hey I don’t think we’ve met yet.
 I’m Dave.
 Great to meet you - what team are you working in?"

 **Prepare things to talk about**
+- When meeting people I already know, recall what's happening in their life and to ask about.
+Take notes if that helps.
+Also touch base on their interests.
-- Get to know other people, their life situation and interests.
-Ask them about that (Family, Occupation, Recreation, Dreams/aspirations)
+- When meeting new people, get to know their life situation and interests.
+Ask them about Family, Occupation, Recreation, Dreams/aspirations.
+- Share my own experiences
+  - New discoveries: Book I read, series I saw, etc.
+  - My experiences in life
+  - Any hook from a conversation: think more often about the various things in my life so I have some form of prep to speak about my life
+- Always be prepared to answer questions.
+'How are you', 'What about you?' (when they return a question) and any other often asked questions.
 - Safe bets:
   - Travelling
   - Books/series/films/documentaries/music